Trees in graphs of large linear cliquewidth: Preparation: uniformity, normalisation and connectivity

-As we have observed, if the $q$-theories are forward invariant, then they are idempotent.
-Since the recolouring of a unary graph term $E$ is already seen in its $q$-theory for quantifier depth $q=0$, it follows that all recolourings are idempotent as well.
-We will be interested in the \emph{kernel} of a recolouring, i.e.~an equivalence class of the relation which identifies two colours if they are recoloured to the same colour. \begin{lemma} Let $q \in \set{0,1,\ldots}$.
-Consider a tree decomposition in which the $q$-theories are forward invariant.
-Then all recolourings have the same kernel. \end{lemma}
+As we have observed, if the theories of contexts are forward invariant, then they are idempotent.
+Since the recolouring of a unary graph term $E$ is a part of its theory, it follows that all recolourings are idempotent as well.
+We will be interested in the \emph{kernels} of a recolouring, i.e.~equivalence classes of the relation which identifies two colours if they are recoloured to the same colour.
+The next lemma states that under the assumption described in the previous section, all recolourings have the same kernel.